-This column was last updated on March 14, 2020.
-Since then, the Centers for Disease Control and Prevention has made new recommendations on gatherings, and multiple states and cities have taken many of the steps outlined in this piece.
+Since this column was published on March 14, 2020, the Centers for Disease Control and Prevention has made new recommendations on gatherings, and multiple states and cities have taken many of the steps outlined in this piece.
 In the absence of action from the federal government, states and cities must continue to take the lead.

 The United States is at a tipping point: If transmission of COVID-19 is not slowed within the next week, the hospital system will be overwhelmed.
 The response of governments over the next week is critical.
 Since the federal government’s response has been woefully slow and inadequate, and public communication has been confusing and often inaccurate, it is up to state and local governments to lead in this time of crisis.